Home – Washcare

 Avoid using lanolin or products that contain lanolin on your leather products.
 Baby wipes contain lanolin and should not be used to wipe a leather bag; this removes the moisture off the leather.
 Do not expose leather products to harsh chemicals used around the house such as caustic soda, turpentine, kitchen or other cleaning solutions and agents.
 All these products contain chemicals that can seriously damage your leather product.
 It destroys the protective coating and the finish giving the leather a dreadful unfinished and rough look in that area.

 Wax and silicon should also be kept away from the leather product as this blocks the pores which hinder the leather from breathing.
-Avoid getting perfume and aftershave on your leather product as these are alcohol based products which damage the leather.
+Avoid getting perfume and aftershave on your leather product as these are alcohol-based products that damage the leather.
 In the event that you should spill your alcoholic beverage on your leather product, wipe it off immediately and be prepared for a stain.
 Leather products if looked after well can look even better after a few years of use than they do when new.
 If the above suggestions do not provide you a solution to your problem you can email us any queries that you may have regarding the care of your leather product and we will be happy to help you.
 Our email id is firstname.lastname@example.org.